audreystott/shpc_doc/Spack_doc.md

 ## Spack configuration for system administrators
 Whereas the default configurations may work well for single-user installations on workstations and cloud, administrators of institutional clusters typically need to customise Spack configuration.
 Spack allows to customise a lot of its functionalities, by editing dedicated YAML configuration files.
 The most important ones are:
 - `compilers.yaml`: manually specify location of system compilers (`spack compiler find` can assist)
-- `packages.yaml`: among other options, specify location of system packages that need to be used instead of Spack-built ones; a good use case is for MPI libraries that are already configured for the system interconnect (`spack external find` can assist).
-Also
+- `packages.yaml`: among other options, specify location of system packages that need to be used instead of Spack-built ones; a good use case is for MPI libraries that are already configured for the system interconnect (`spack external find` can assist)
 - `config.yaml`: specify paths for service directories, such as for builds and caches; also customise some high-level options
 - `modules.yaml`: customise modulefile generation